greenfield932/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines #89 through #124 in `utilities.py`).
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines #82 through #124 in `utilities.py`).
 Here's an example of output for this step (red color data obtained from color treshold and green color - data obtained from gradient tresholds).

+I tried luminosty gradient from HLS color space with OR combination of saturation channel with tresholds.
+But best results were achieved with white/yellow HSV/RGB color treshold and HLS luminosity gradient combined with color mask by AND condition.

 ![alt text][image4]